 No matter what you think you know about Warsaw, the city will surprise you.
-It is dynamic and forward‑looking, constantly changing and always offering great potential for the future.
+It is dynamic and forward‑looking and constantly changing.
 If you want to visit a city in Europe that offers thrills, class, and experiences, a metropolis that leaves happy memories, then you’re looking for Warsaw!

 Sights & Attractions

 A favorite place for Varsovians, the Lazienki is a large complex, including the summer residence of the last king of Poland – Stanisław August Poniatowski, an orangery, an amphitheater, an 18th-century court theatre, the Museum of Hunting and Horseriding, the Myślewicki Palace, numerous free-standing sculptures and a vast park.
 During summer, the famous Chopin concerts take place here.